nitpicker55555/MapRepair/README.md

 | GPT-4o-mini | 9.52 | 15.55 | 5.60 |
 | Claude-Haiku | 9.33 | 17.15 | 6.67 |

-### Key Findings

-1. **Edge-Impact Ranking** achieves the highest repair rate (75.21%) and fastest convergence (6.39 loops), demonstrating the effectiveness of structural analysis in identifying problematic edges
-2. **Version Control + Edge-Impact Ranking** achieves the best accuracy (54.88%) while maintaining good repair rate, showing that combining temporal and structural analysis provides the most reliable corrections
-3. All repair methods significantly outperform the baseline across all metrics, validating our approach to external spatial memory construction
-4. The framework generalizes across different LLM models, with GPT-4o showing the best overall performance

 ## Usage